RomanKuster/POPAIv2.0/README.md

 # POPAIv2.0
-MATLAB algorithms to process activPAL and ActiGraph data to estimate Sedentary Behaviour (i.e. inactive sitting)
+MATLAB algorithms to predict Sedentary Behaviour (i.e. inactive sitting) from single body worn sensors, either a waist-worn ActiGraph or a thigh-worn activPAL.